-Monday night I briefly sat beside Mr. Pearson while attending a Back to the River consultation session.
-At one point Mr. Pearson informed us how 500 or more cities are actively engaged in river renewal projects.
-He made the point that people everywhere are rediscovering the rivers flowing through their cities.
+Monday night I briefly sat beside Mr. Pearson at a Back to the River consultation session.
+At one point, Mr. Pearson informed us how 500 or more cities are actively engaged in river renewal projects.
+He made the point that people everywhere are rediscovering the rivers which flow through their cities.
 In the past, he has called this "a global movement."

-Mr. Pearson did mention one specific city from his list of 500; he mentioned Pittsburgh.
-He said that of all the cities on the long list, Londoners would be most familiar with Pittsburgh and what the former steel town had accomplished when it comes to rediscovering their river — actually, three rivers: Allegheny, Monogahela and Ohio.
+Mr. Pearson delved deeper into the actions of one specific city from his list of 500: Pittsburgh.
+He said of all the cities on the long list, Londoners would be most familiar with Pittsburgh and what the former steel town has accomplished when it comes to rediscovering their river — actually, three rivers: Allegheny, Monogahela and Ohio.

-I confess I knew a little about what the American city had accomplished but I was no expert.
-Now I was curious.
+I knew a little about what the American city had accomplished but I was no expert.
+Now, I was curious.
 I began reading about Pittsburgh.
 It had been a great American city in the early part of the last century.
-But, unlike many other cities from that period, it entered the next century changed but with some of its great city attributes intact.
+But, unlike many other cities from that period, it entered the present century changed but with some of its great city attributes intact.

 At this point I direct you to Downtown Pittsburgh, Renaissance and Renewal by Edward K. Muller.
-This is an interesting read that details the historic battle to save downtown Pittsburgh, to keep it relevant in a changing world.
+This is an interesting read that details the historic battle to save downtown Pittsburgh and the fight to keep the downtown relevant in a changing world.
 I noted a surprising number of similarities between London and Pittsburgh.
 Clearly there are lessons to be learned but in some ways London has already closed doors that Pittsburgh opened and rushed through.